logicmoo/logicmoo_nars/prolog/multagnt/README.md

 INTERNAL DOCUMENTATION : Predicates are commented with a statement of their purpose.
 However, you will probably also need to read the report by Brazdil quoted in MULTAGNT.PL.
+                      SIMULATION OF MULTI-AGENT TUTORING
+            Written by Thomas Hoppe, Technical University of Berlin and
+                     Yiu Cheung Ho, King's College London.

+This entry consists of the following files:

+    MULTAGNT.PRE - this one.

+    CALLS_1.PL   - two driver files.
+    CALLS_2.PL

+    LEARNER1.PL  - the (possibly faulty) knowledge of two learners.
+    LEARNER2.PL    learner1 is correct; learner2 is not.

+    MULTAGNT.PL  - the main simulation.

+    TEACHER.PL   - the teacher's knowledge of various topics.

+I think the main predicate is in MULTAGNT.PL, "diagnose".
+However, I haven't had time to examine the software.

+CHECKED ON EDINBURGH-COMPATIBLE (POPLOG) PROLOG : no.

+PORTABILITY : Possible problems include
+- the declaration of dynamic clauses in some Prolog dialects;
+- different operator declarations; and
+- you may need to write some trivial predicates (e.g. member and append).

+INTERNAL DOCUMENTATION : Predicates are commented with a statement of their purpose.
+However, you will probably also need to read the report by Brazdil quoted in MULTAGNT.PL.